Multi-Task Dynamic Pricing in Credit Market with Contextual Information: Introduction

 \section{Introduction}

 As of 2022, the average daily turnover of corporate bonds in the U.S. is around \$36 billion \citep{coalitionGreenwichReport}, making it one of the largest security markets in the world.
-In most credit markets such as the corporate bond market, there is no central limit order book (CLOB) to provide common prices to trade on, and instead, market makers (MM) quote prices in response to a client who sends a request for trading.
+In most credit markets such as the corporate bond market, there is no central limit order book (CLOB) to provide common prices to trade on, and instead, dealers quote prices in response to a client who sends a request for trading.
 Subsequently, the client selects the most favorable one to trade with.
-Hence from the MM's perspective, MM needs to learn and predict the best competitor level (BCL), i.e., the quote provided by the best competitor given the current market contexts, meanwhile proposing a compelling price that is profitable.
-In addition, MMs in such markets are motivated to respond to requests across a vast array of securities, as it is important for large players to preserve their market share and enhance client loyalty by offering proactive responses.
+Hence from the dealers' perspective, they need to learn and predict the best competitor level (BCL), i.e., the quote provided by the best competitor given the current market contexts, meanwhile proposing a compelling price that is profitable.
+In addition, dealers in such markets are motivated to respond to requests across a vast array of securities, as it is important for large players to preserve their market share and enhance client loyalty by offering proactive responses.

 This is a rather challenging problem in practice because of the coexistence of the {\it scarcity of historical transaction data} and {\it a vast number of different bonds}.
 As of 2023, there are currently about 66,000 U.S. corporate bonds available to trade, which compares to about 4,500 U.S. listed stocks.
 Meanwhile, even the most liquid bonds (such as investment-grade bonds in the financial sector) trade only 300 times per day \citep{finra_trace}.
 Meanwhile, we usually see this many transactions in minutes in equity market \citep{nasdaq_data}.